 Oral isotretinoin (aka Accutane)

 This is an oral version of tretinoin (Retin A) that works by temporarily shrinking oil glands (they grow back after treatment, so your skin doesn’t stay clear forever) and training the lining of the pores to produce and express their keratinocytes and keratin, to prevent clogging.
-“This is usually a five-to-six-month treatment course,” says Dr. Shainhouse of the prescription medication.
+“This is usually a five-to-six-month treatment course,” says Dr. Shainhouse of the prescription acne medication.
 “For many patients, their skin remains perfectly clear, or almost clear, forever.”
 However, women should avoid this treatment during pregnancy, she adds, due to the risk of birth defects.
-These are the clear signs you need prescription acne treatment.
+(Don’t miss these incredible Accutane before and after photos.)

 Spironolactone is a prescription diuretic pill that has anti-androgenic side effects, meaning it counteracts the effects of male sex hormones such as testosterone on the skin (yes, even women make testosterone—just much less than men).
 “Classically used to manage high blood pressure, Spironolactone can be very helpful in managing cystic acne in women who flare with their menstrual cycle,” says Dr. Shainhouse.
 “It is frequently used to manage acne and other androgenic signs in women with polycystic ovarian syndrome (PCOS).”
 As in the case with PCOS, your acne may even be trying to tell you something important.
 (Do not take this medication if you are pregnant.)